 What is prescriptive analytics?

-Prescriptive analytics is considered by many to be the most advanced form of data analytics, positioned top-right on the Gartner data analytics ascendancy model.
+Prescriptive analytics is considered by many to be the most advanced form of data analytics.
 In theory, it builds on organizations’ use of advanced analytics, like descriptive analytics and predictive analytics.
 The main difference of prescriptive analytics is its focus on what could happen, by using data to consider various possible options and probabilities, and then advise users how they can cause certain outcomes to occur.

 Like other types of advanced analytics for manufacturing, prescriptive analytics relies on big data gathered from industrial IoT (IIoT) devices, plant sensors, and multiple other sources.
 Descriptive analytics helps manufacturers understand what has happened in the plant, and predictive analytics helps to forecast what could occur in the plant in the near future.

-Prescriptive analytics is typically used to identify the best option in a broad field of choices.
+Prescriptive analytics is typically used to improve decision-making.
 It uses advanced modeling based on artificial intelligence (AI) and machine learning (ML) or deep learning (DL) to examine the potential consequences of different courses of action, and then recommend the best path to take.